 Don’t worry if all this is new, you will have a team of people to help you along the way!
 A stage director and assistant will teach you the staging, a team of stage managers will ensure that you’re in the right place at the right time, a super captain can answer all of your questions and help you find your way around the theater, and countless crew members will be on hand to make you look fantastic and assist you backstage.
 Upon being cast in an opera you will also receive a detailed handbook explaining all opera company procedures and expectations.

 - A small stipend based on the number of performance and rehearsal calls

 - A chance to perform alongside world-class opera singers onstage at the Ordway!

 Are you ready to make your Super debut?
 Submit your application online now!

 Super needs and rehearsal schedules are subject to change.
-This is a preliminary overview of our super needs for the current season.
+Please consult this overview of our super needs for the current season: